qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

    Cannot Delete Algorithm |win|

-Selecting the :guilabel:`Edit` option or simply double-clicking on the algorithm icon will show the parameters dialog of the algorithm, so you can change the inputs and parameter values.
+Selecting the :guilabel:`Edit` option will show the parameters dialog of the algorithm, so you can change the inputs and parameter values.
 Not all input elements available in the model will appear in this case as available inputs.
 Layers or values generated at a more advanced step in the workflow defined by the model will not be available if they